 Got A New Girl AKA First Time I Met You Girl – Larry Marshall (Prince Buster production)

 Whilst Busters finest moments were in the Ska era with a whole series of scorching instrumentals he easily held his own in the Rocksteady era as the number of his productions making this top 100 shows.

-Larry Marshall recorded extensively with Prince Buster before moving over to Coxsone Dodd with the dawn of Reggae where he scored massive hits alongside Alvin Leslie with Nanny Goat and Throw Me Corn.
+Larry Marshall recorded extensively with Prince Buster before moving over to Coxsone Dodd with the dawn of Reggae where as well as some classic solo sides he scored massive hits alongside Alvin Leslie with Nanny Goat and Throw Me Corn.

 Got A New Girl was issued on an Olive Blossom pre in Jamaica and on Fab in the UK, it has not been re-issued.